greenelab/knowledge-graph-review/content/response-to-reviewers.md

 >"relatively precise data, but in low quantifies"?

 **We like to thank the reviewer for pointing out this typo.
-"Quantifies" should be "quantities" and this statement was designed to convey that manual curation results in high precision but low recall.
+As we were fixing this typo, we realized that the sentence itself was unclear and could be improved.
-We updated the text to remedy this issue.**
+We updated the text to clarify the point that we intended to make.**

 ```diff
 - Studies have shown that databases constructed in this fashion contain relatively precise data, but in low quantifies